 No changes would be proposed to the intersection of Pennsylvania Ave SE, Potomac Ave SE, and 14th St SE.

-|Circulate Draft Environmental Assessment and Hold Public Meeting||Spring/Summer 2014|
+|Circulate Draft Environmental Assessment and Hold Public Meeting||Summer 2015|

-|Issue Final Environmental Assessment and Project Decision||Fall 2014|
+|Issue Final Environmental Assessment and Project Decision||Winter 2015|